cloudposse/docs/content/kubernetes-optimization/scale-cluster-horizontally.md

 ```

 {{% dialog type="info" icon="fa-info-circle" title="Note" %}}
 The `--yes` option immediately applies the changes.
-Not specifying the `--yes` option shows only the changes that are applied.
+Not specifying `--yes` works like `terraform plan` and shows the pending changes.
 {{% /dialog %}}

 Update the Kubernetes state store to match the cluster state.
 This can be done using the following command: